Author: Ameeba

 Conceptual Example Code

-Here’s a conceptual example of how the vulnerability might be exploited.
-This example represents a shell command that an attacker might use to exploit the unauthenticated EFI shell.
+Here is a conceptual example of how this vulnerability might be exploited.
+This is a hypothetical HTTP request that a malicious actor could use to bypass the endpoint’s security:

 Overview